Referring a Case to Student Citizenship

 Complainant: The person(s) submitting the complaint.

-Respondent: The MIT student(s) alleged to have violated an MIT policy.
+Respondent: The MIT student(s) or student organizations alleged to have violated an MIT policy.

 Witness: Anyone who will be providing information about this incident.
 This may include people who gained information without being eyewitnesses and it can include people who will submit a written statement, rather than appearing in person.
 This can include people who are not part of the MIT community.
 Additionally, on rare occasions, the COD Chair may call an expert witness.